Orange juice is super nutritious.

 It’s full of Vitamin A, Vitamin C, calcium, iron, folate, and fiber.

-But as delicious and healthy as this drink is, it’s also got a relatively high sugar content.
+But as delicious and healthy as this drink is, it has a relatively high sugar content.
 Therefore, you might not want to drink it all in one go.

 So now you’re wondering: is it possible to freeze orange juice?